Idowu Sofola: Personal life

 He was a brother to Kehinde Sofola SAN, the father of Kayode Sofola, a Senior Advocate of Nigeria and former chairman of United Bank for Africa.

 He was married to Chief Mrs. Olusola Sofola with whom he has four children; most prominent of which is Sina Sofola SAN.
 He also has a daughter who is a Judge of the Lagos State High Court, Hon.
 Justice Yetunde Pinheiro (married to prominent Senior Advocate of Nigeria, Kemi Pinheiro, SAN).
-The other children are Kola Sofola (a former banker turned businessman), Leke Sofola (a former banker turned businessman) and Femi Sofola (an insurance practitioner, working with FBN Insurance Limited).
-He also has a 12 grandchildren; the first grandchild is Folakunmi Pinheiro, a PhD in Law Candidate at Darwin College, Cambridge.
+The other children are Kola Sofola (a former banker turned businessman), Leke Sofola (a former banker turned businessman) and Femi Sofola (a Chartered Insurance Practitioner and Executive with Tangerine Insurance).
+He also has 13 grandchildren; the first grandchild is Folakunmi Pinheiro, a PhD in Law Candidate at Darwin College, Cambridge.